![]() |

 |

 It's time for another year of March Mammal Madness!
 It is similar to the NCAA basketball tournament, but with all types of animals and other organisms.
 This competition was created by Katie Hinde and the MMM Team at ASU with the help of many scientists, artists, and other talented specialist.
 Go to their main page to learn more about the competition and find TONS of resources you can use to implement it into your classroom.
 I first tried the March Mammal Madness competition in 2020 and loved it as much as my students did (especially with the online schooling as we dealt with COVID!)
 Each year the competition gets better and better by challenging the students to do their research to make the best picks on their MMM bracket!
 I always find ways to connect the tournament to concepts we've studied in class!
 Even better, I love seeing my students make those connections and share them with me!
-Official MMM Resources - Go to their webpage for the Educator's Guide.
-If this is your first time using MMM, be sure to review all the information in the Educator Starter Pack files.
+Official MMM Resources - Go to the link to access the Educator's Guide area of their webpage.
+If this is your first year, watch their YouTube video and check out their bracket guide for information to help you make it a great activity for you and our students.
+They also offer a slide deck that is ready to use to introduce the competition to your students.
 This page also provides links to lesson plans (many subects other than science) and a link to an amazing list of resources created by teachers who love MMM!
 Check the list before starting from scratch for MMM activities!
-Rodent Roundtable on YouTube - The place to learn more about past competitions as well as battle recaps for this year's competition.
-Also check our Katie Hinde's YouTube page for great videos to introduce your students to the competition, which I have included in my resources below.
-My Resources (created for use with our 5th-8th grade students)

 Questions?
 Refer back to the March Mammal Madness main page, which has a wealth of resources for those new to the competion as well as those who have participated many years.
 You can also follow them on social media, such as Facebook.